 1. Charge any device that provides light.
 Laptops, tablets, cameras, video cameras, and old phones.
-Old cell phones can still used for dialing 911.
-Charge external battery back ups.
+Old cell phones can still be used for dialling 911.
+Charge external battery backups.
 A portable generator power station is great for charging small devices off the grid.

-2. Wash all trash cans, big and small, and fill with water for flushing toilets.
-Line outdoor trash cans with trash bags, fill with water and store in the garage.
+2. Wash all trash cans, big and small, and fill them with water for flushing toilets.
+Line outdoor trash cans with trash bags, fill them with water and store them in the garage.
 Add bleach to sterilize.

 3. Fill every tub and sink with water.
-Cover sinks with Saran Wrap to keep it from collecting dust.
-Fill washing machine and leave lid up to store water.
+Cover sinks with Saran Wrap to keep them from collecting dust.
+Fill the washing machine and leave the lid up to store water.

-5. Fill every Tupperware with water and store in freezer.
-These will help keep food cold longer and serve as a back up water supply.
+5. Fill Tupperware with water and store in the freezer, or store water bottles in the freezer.
+These will help keep food cold longer and serve as a backup water supply.